snyk/jobs/Head-of-Marketing.md

 <img src="https://snyk.io/images/snyk-dog.png" width="100" alt="Snyk logo" />

-**Snyk's mission is to help developers use open source code and stay secure.** Snyk’s product enables developers and enterprise security to continuously find & fix vulnerable dependencies without slowing down, with seamless integration into Dev & DevOps workflows.
-The use of open source is booming, but security is a key concern (https://snyk.io/stateofossecurity/).
+**Snyk's mission is to help developers use open source code and stay secure.** The use of open source is booming, but [security is a key concern](https://snyk.io/stateofossecurity/).
+Snyk’s product enables developers and enterprise security to continuously find & fix vulnerable dependencies without slowing down, with seamless integration into Dev & DevOps workflows.
 Snyk is adopted by over 100,000 developers, has multiple enterprise customers (such as Google, New Relic, ASOS and others) and is experiencing rapid growth.

-We're looking for a head of marketing who can lead our marketing, build marketing automation that will capitalise on our bottom up interest to support our fast growing enterprise sales team - including lead nurturing, scoring and tracking.
+We're looking for a head of marketing who can lead our marketing, driving an efficient marketing funnel that capitalises on our bottom up interest and supports our fast growing enterprise sales team, including activities such as lead nurturing, lead scoring, sales collateral and more.

 In this role you will communicate across all channels the criticality of open source security and how Snyk can help enterprise buyers as well as developers and the open source community address it.